Our monthly meeting is on Saturday, January 18th at 3:00 PM.

-Our meeting place, Elsie Quirk Library, is at 100 West Dearborn Street in Englewood (34223).
+We're meeting at the Elsie Quirk Library, 100 West Dearborn Street, Englewood 34223.
 Newcomers are always welcomed at our meetings.

 You can pick up a list of voters in your neighborhood in Charlotte and Sarasota Counties and start contacting voters registered as independent, looking for those who will not vote for Trump in 2020.
 (We will find you a partner if you don't want to do this alone.)

-We have new, re-designed business cards for you to stock up on.
+We have new business cards for you to stock up on.
 And as always, we'll have our Indivisible Florida t-shirts for sale.

 Florida elections are usually knife’s-edge close.
 Winner and loser are seldom more than one percent apart.
 A few hundred votes can mean the difference between winning and losing.
 And denying Trump Florida’s electoral college votes could mean the difference in 2020.

 So Englewood Indivisible is starting to contact voters now.
 Our goal: to find every independent Englewood voter opposed to Trump and make sure they all cast a vote against him in November 2020.
 Please join us in this important effort.
 Click here to get started.

 Here’s what we’re going to do.
 We’re going to visit voters registered as independents (known as NPAs in Florida for “No Party Affiliation”) and identify those who share our opposition to Trump.
 We will talk with them to understand what matters to them and make sure they are ready to vote.
 We will visit the same voters again several times before the November 2020 election.

 We use the Neighborhood Leader model, where each of us establishes a relationship with a small number of households in our own neighborhoods.
 This model, where we take the time for in-depth conversations with voters, has been shown to be more effective in motivating people to vote than high-volume door knocking.